Daanivd/msp4-unicornattractor/README.md

 # Wireframes
-!!!!Please see [here]() to view the wireframes.
+Please see [here](https://github.com/Daanivd/msp4-unicornattractor/blob/master/Wireframes.pdf) to view the wireframes.

 ## Features
-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
 - Register - Allows a person to register as a user, a user is automatically logged in after registering
 - Login - Allows user to login using username or emailaddress, and password
-- Reset password - Allows user who have forgotten their password to get an email with a link to reset it
+- Reset password - Allows user who have forgotten their password to get an email with a link to reset it and use that link to reset their password.
 - Request feature - Allows user to fill in form to request a new feature
 - View feature(s) - Allows user to view list of features or one specific feature (only features that funds are being raised for, for development)
 - Contribute to new feature - Allows user to contribute to a feature by adding it to their cart and pay by credit card using the Stripe Payment platform.